-Coronavirus cleaning – how to cleanWednesday, March 18, 2020 Care, Commercial, Hospitality, News
+Coronavirus Cleaning: How to Clean Your Workplace or HomeWednesday, March 18, 2020 Care, Commercial, Hospitality, News

 There’s heaps of misinformation out there – here are some facts.
 And lots of them!
 (With sources noted below.)

 And if all this sounds way too complicated?
 Call the ACW Team!
 We can support you during the Coronavirus outbreak with a range of services, including full fumigation.
 Email email@example.com or call or text Carolyn (Natl Sales) on 0417 346 847 for more info.
-(If you’re a current client, feel free to contact your Contracts Manager, or Tony (National Ops) on 0417 349 255.)
+(If you’re a current client, feel free to contact your Contracts Manager, or Tony (National Ops) on 0417 349 255 or Carolyn.

 How do I start Coronavirus cleaning?

 First of all, when disinfecting, wear disposable gloves that fit snugly, won’t easily tear or be punctured, and which protect both hands and wrist.
 Depending on the virus-sanitising products you’re using, you may need to wear a face mask.
 Unless there has been a confirmed case of Coronavirus where you’re cleaning, you won’t need full protective gear (PPE).
 (If there has, you will.)
-Wash your hands thoroughly before putting on the gloves and after you take them off and throw them away.
-Needless to say, don’t touch your face until you’ve disposed of the gloves and washed your hands!
+Wash your hands thoroughly before putting on the gloves and after you take them off.
+Needless to say, don’t touch your face until you’ve taken off the gloves and washed your hands!

 Clean and disinfect high-touch surfaces at least daily in common (public) areas (e.g. tables, hard-backed chairs, door handles and door frames/edges, light switches, remotes, cupboard handles, desks, phones, keyboards, mice, handrails, lift buttons).
 If your workplace has a continuous stream of visitors (new entrants to the premises), consider hourly sanitisation.
 (There may be only one new person an hour walking in, but you don’t know if that person is infected with Coronavirus.)
 If you have one group of staff who arrive at similar times and remain on the premises all day, sanitising once daily should be enough to contain the spread of COVID-19 or other viruses and bacteria.
 ACW can provide properly-trained staff to stay on site all day or for as long as your require.